What is Forward Integration?

 - Myntra, an e-commerce company starts its own logistics service- Myntra Logistics, to reduce costs, improve turnover time, and reach its customers timely.

-- Flipkart, an e-commerce company, has its own customer service functions instead of outsourcing them to improve customer experience.
+- Flipkart, an e-commerce company, has its customer service functions instead of outsourcing them to improve customer experience.

-Key Differences between Forward and Backward Integration
+Key Differences between forwarding and Backward Integration

 Forward Integration | Backward Integration |